 “I can if he's hurting my client!” blurted James.

 Harry fumed with his lips pursed together and his nostrils flaring, his mind trying to take hold of an idea on what to do.
 His mind had been everywhere today.
-He had to think strategically at work, to telling truths he never thought he would have to say.
+He had to think strategically at work and tell truths he never thought he would have to say.
 All in one day.
 It was a lot to handle; it was almost too much strategizing for him.
 He thought he was beginning to work out a plan with the Auror Department, but this was something else.
-This wasn't a part of the Aurors work.
+This wasn't a part of the Aurors’ work.
 This was personal with James, but Harry still had the right to implement his thoughts as an experienced Auror.

 Harry pinched the bridge of his nose as he tried to sort out his chaotic thoughts.
 “I know you'll go over there even if I tell you not to.
 So what's your plan?”

 “I don't know.
 I just need to see if she's okay...” admitted James in a defeated voice.
 He was aware of Norah looking tense about the situation from where she sat, but James tried not to let that bother him.
 And despite how tense she may feel about James worrying so much over the woman, Norah knew she couldn't complain about his kindness and she felt guilty for being so on-edge; the woman's safety was truly in danger.
 Luckily, though, Harry didn't know about James' history with Clancy, nor did he notice how uncomfortable the mention of Clancy's name made Norah feel.

 “Fine, then,” said Harry.
 “You can see if she's okay, but I'm coming with you.”